 Get the look:

 Branding is an essential part of building your presence on YouTube.
 You can ensure brand consistency by including key elements in your YouTube intro video, such as your channel name, logo, and font, as well as any hashtags or website links you want people to see.
-In fact, make your intro video match your YouTube header and logo to give your channel a completely branded appearance.
+In fact, make your intro video match your channel art for YouTube and logo to give your channel a completely branded appearance.

 That’s what YouTuber Jenn Im does with her YouTube intro videos, which are customized for each video: